bilwanihamza-afk/bilwanihamza-afk/README.md

 ### 🌟 What I’m up to
-- 🔭 Working on [Project Name] – [short description]
+- 🔭 Working on [Wordpress Websites] – [Re-programming]
-- 🌱 Learning about microservices & cloud-native architectures
+- 🌱 Learning about backend languages in detail
 - 💡 Exploring new ways to optimize performance in web apps